6 Fresh Mint Julep Variations (Classic Mint Julep Recipe + Easy Twists)

 3. Add the bourbon, stir, and let it sit on the ice for a minute to chill.

-4. Garnish with additional fresh mint leaves (and a little piece of honeycomb if you like!).
+4. Garnish with additional fresh mint leaves (and a little piece of honeycomb, optional).

 Closing Thoughts